 We will study the detail of the new agreements and will update relevant pages of the microsite as information becomes clearer about how the new arrangements will work in practice.
 We will notify stakeholders of the updates through the SkyWise alert system.
 If you haven’t already done so, please subscribe to the EU exit category in the SkyWise system: skywise.caa.co.uk

-Under UK legislation, the UK’s regulations on aircraft registration would not change.
-Therefore, Commonwealth citizens and nationals of any European Economic Area state would still be able to maintain an aircraft on the UK register.
+Under UK legislation, the UK’s regulations on aircraft registration will not change.
+Therefore, Commonwealth citizens and nationals of any European Economic Area state will still be able to maintain an aircraft on the UK register.

 Aircraft radio licences

 In 2018 the administration for aircraft radio licences moved from the CAA to OFCOM.
-With the UK outside EASA, the regulations on aircraft radio licences would not be expected to change, as this requirement is made under UK legislation.
+With the UK outside EASA, the regulations on aircraft radio licences are not expected to change, as this requirement is made under UK legislation.
 Please contact OFCOM for further information.